rishi741/generativerconverstionalproject/README.md

 An encoder that accepts language (or audio or video) input.
 The output matrix of the encoder is discarded, but its state is preserved as a vector.

 A decoder that takes the encoder’s final state (or memory) as its initial state.
-We use a technique called “teacher forcing” to train the decoder to predict the following text (characters or words) in a target sequence given the previous text.
+We use a technique called “teacher forcing” to train the decoder to predict the following text (characters or words) in a target sequence given the previous text. now in preprocessing.py , i have used input_docs,target_docs